 The certificate market

-This page describes the market for energy savings certificates, including prices, penalties, trends and future projections
+This page describes the market for energy savings certificates, including information on certificate pricing and penalty rates

 What are energy savings certificates?

 An energy savings certificate is a tradable certificate created under Division 7 of Part 9 of the Electricity Supply Act 1995.
 Each energy savings certificate represents the equivalent of 1 tonne of CO2-e resulting from energy savings activities.

 Who purchases energy savings certificates?

 People interested in buying energy savings certificates include: